hrshmistry/Video-Player/README.md

               ),
 ```

-### for playing Audio
+### For playing Audio
+you have two options

 we use [audioplayers](https://pub.dev/packages/audioplayers) plugin.

-it is easy to implement, but here in this project we used defferent approch to audioplayer. as i wanted to make this app a singal page app, i did not use intent foe switching between two activities, foe playing and stoping audio i used singal floating button with that level of capability, here is the code snippet for that,
+##### 1) it is easy to implement, but here in this project we used defferent approch to audioplayer. as i wanted to make this app a singal page app, i did not use intent foe switching between two activities, foe playing and stoping audio i used singal floating button with that level of capability, here is the code snippet for that,

 ```
 floatingActionButton: FloatingActionButton(